Unbiased Binning for Fairness-aware Attribute Representation: Introduction

-Besides theoretical analysis, we conduct an extensive set of experiments on both real-world and synthetic datasets to (i) empirically validate the practical relevance of our problem and the effectiveness of our algorithms, and (ii) evaluate the performance of our algorithms across a wide range of settings.
-Our experimental results demonstrate not only the efficiency and scalability of our algorithms but also underscore that traditional fairness-unaware binning approaches can lead to biased attribute representations, potentially resulting in unfair decisions in downstream tasks.
-On the other hand, our experiments confirm that binning bias can be significantly reduced with only a negligible cost to fairness.
+Besides theoretical analysis, we conduct an extensive set of experiments on both real-world and synthetic datasets to empirically validate the practical relevance of our problem and the effectiveness of our algorithms, and evaluate the performance of our algorithms across a wide range of settings.
+Our experimental results demonstrate not only the efficiency and scalability of our algorithms but also underscore that traditional fairness-unaware binning approaches can lead to biased attribute representations, which may result in unfair decisions in downstream tasks.
+On the other hand, our experiments confirm that unbiased binning can significantly reduce group unfairness at a small cost.